The Akron Lamp Co. referred to their No. 81 lamp, the Portable,

 This Model 121 has a tan painted fount that Akron used on several lamp models.
 Dean Dorholt ran the lamp with his “…ivory-gold glass shade of modernistic design.” for the upper image.
 The finial for the shade holder is an Art Deco design as is the shade.
 The instructional decal on the side of the fount (lower image) is more readable than most.
 The bottom line says: Do not operate before reading printed instructions.
 The filler plug is marked for the Akron Lamp Co. rather than a reseller such as Sears.

 This Model 125 Utility Lamp is instant lighting, as evidenced by the generator tapered at the bottom and the tip cleaner knob just past the upper left corner of the square fiber valve wheel.
-The instructional decal includes using gas or kerosene fuel.
+The instructional decal includes using gas or kerosene fuel (lower image, courtesy of Dean Dorholt).
 This lamp, in Ethan Cosby’s collection, also appeared in the 1941 catalog and came with the “…ivory-gold glass shade of modernistic design.” as on the above lamps.
 The retail price for this lamp and shade was $5.95 in 1941.

 Akron Model 140-BG (left), in Kelly Williams’ collection, has an Instant-Glo generator and tip cleaner.
 Akron also made a similar lamp for Montgomery Ward (center and right), in John Anderson’s collection, but without a built-in pump and Instant-Glo lighting.